 Digital Preservation Policy

-This digital preservation policy establishes the necessary guidelines and procedures to protect our digital assets.
-By utilizing advanced technologies such as the PKP PN (PKP Preservation Network) system and DOI identifiers, as well as implementing regular backups, we aim to mitigate the risks associated with technological obsolescence and data loss, while ensuring the content's long-term preservation, restoration, and uninterrupted perpetual access.
+and Digital Object Identifiers (DOIs), and implementing regular backups, we aim to mitigate risks associated with technological obsolescence and data loss, while ensuring long-term preservation, restoration, and uninterrupted perpetual access.

 PKP Preservation Network (PKP PN)